BBC Persian: Television

 In 2008, the BBC announced the launch of the BBC Persian Television.
 It was launched in January 2009 and is based in BBC Broadcasting House, London.
 It complements the BBC's existing Persian-language radio and online services.

 It was initially broadcast for eight hours a day, seven days a week, from 17.00 to 01.00 hours – peak viewing time in Iran.
 It is freely available to anyone with a satellite dish in the region.

 BBC proposals for the service were drawn up by senior BBC management.
 These were approved by the then BBC Governors – the body that oversaw the BBC and ensures the BBC's independence from the UK Government.
 They were then submitted to the Foreign and Commonwealth Office (FCO) for their consent as the BBC is obliged to do under the agreement with the FCO.

-The operating cost of £15m a year will be funded by the UK Government.
+The operating cost of £15m a year is funded by the UK Government.
 Funding for the new service was announced by then UK Chancellor of the Exchequer Gordon Brown in a speech in October 2006.
 The funding was confirmed by the next Chancellor of the Exchequer Alistair Darling in October 2007.
 Some 140 staff are employed of which about 40 are support personnel.

 Criticism

-BBC Persian has been long criticized and accused of promoting Iran regime's propaganda such as homophobic views in their programs by many Iranian's living outside of Iran.
-Many of Iranian's regime opposition believe that BBC's news are directional and one-sided that helps and justifies Iranian's regime brutality toward people of Iran.
-BBC Persian have been accused of the publication of a large amount of low important news and information, fragmented and sometimes archival images that have drawn severe criticism from the audience of this media claiming to be honest.
+BBC Persian has been long criticized and accused of promoting the Iranian regime's propaganda, including broadcasting homophobic views in their programs.
+Many of the Iranian's regime opposition believe that BBC Persian's content is one-sided, helping to justify the regime's brutality toward the people of Iran.
+BBC Persian has been accused of publishing unimportant news and misinformation, drawing criticism from its audience.

 Staff harassment

-In 2018 the BBC made an appeal to the United Nations Human Rights Council in Geneva to help stop Iran from harassing its Persian Service staff in the United Kingdom and their families in Iran.
+In 2018, the BBC made an appeal to the United Nations Human Rights Council in Geneva to help stop Iran from harassing its Persian Service staff in the United Kingdom and their families in Iran.
 The BBC states Iran began targeting BBC Persian staff after the 2009 Iranian presidential election protests, when the Iranian government accused foreign media and intelligence services of interference.
 Iran has accused 152 current and former staff and contributors of "conspiracy against national security" and started criminal investigations, as well as instigating an asset freeze on many of those staff.

 Iran rejects the harassment allegations.
 Iran's permanent mission to the UN in Geneva stated "BBC Persian is not an independent media network ...
 Its financial and political affiliation with the ministry of foreign affairs and the British security agencies has been very serious."